Greyhound Betting UK

 History of Greyhound Racing

 It is believed that greyhound racing got its start in the UK thanks to a “sport” known as coursing, where packs of dogs would be used to chase down wild animals, much like modern fox hunting.
 However, it was in 1919 America that it became the sport we know it as today, before finding its way over to the UK in 1926 when the first racetrack was opened.
 One of the most important inventions in the sport of dog racing was the mechanical hare, which is what the dogs chase.
 Interestingly enough, this was invented by a man who sought to end the killing of live jack rabbits, and that same man would later became the founder of modern greyhound racing.
 In the UK the sport had its golden age following the Second World War.
 This is when it was at its most popular, with over 75 million gate receipts to dog racing tracks in 1946.
-There has been a resurgence of sorts in recent years though thanks to the availability of online gambling and the fact that daily races can be streamed live to desktops and mobiles across the country, and it’s also a sport that has been popularised in dozens of countries worldwide.
+There has been a resurgence of sorts in recent years though thanks to the availability of online sports betting and the fact that daily races can be streamed live to desktops and mobiles across the country, and it’s also a sport that has been popularised in dozens of countries worldwide.